 Keep in mind that each state administers its own unique mix of Medicaid programs and sets its own financial and medical eligibility requirements (within federal parameters) for each.
-You can find more detailed information about state-specific Medicaid eligibility requirements on Medicaid.gov.
+States consider both income and assets in the financial qualification process.

-A single Medicaid applicant may keep up to $2,000 in countable assets and still qualify.
+In 2021, a single Medicaid applicant must have income less than $2,382 per month and may keep up to $2,000 in countable assets to qualify financially.
 Generally, the government considers certain assets to be exempt or “non-countable” (usually up to a specific allowable amount).
 Any cash, savings, investments or property that exceeds these limits is considered a “countable” asset and will count towards an applicant’s $2,000 resource limit.

 A single applicant who is 65 or older can possess up to $2,000 in cash, stocks, bonds, certificates of deposit (CDs) and other liquid assets.
-In New York, a single applicant is allowed to retain $15,750 in liquid assets.
+In New York, a single applicant who is blind, disabled or age 65+ is allowed to retain $15,900 in liquid assets.
 Asset limits for married couples vary by state, Medicaid program and whether one or both spouses are applying for Medicaid.